Dr. Matthew Cole

 Sprangel, J. (2009).
 A study of the direct and mediational effects of the SOAR framework, trust, and environmental management systems on chemical management services supplier performance at HAAS TCM group.
 Chair: J. Stavros.

-Cole, M. L., & Stavros, J. M. (Submitted May 2014).
-A strengths, opportunities, aspirations, and results (SOAR) based approach to coaching psychology.
-In Coaching Psychology: Meta-theoretical perspectives and applications in multi-cultural contexts.
-Springer.
-[Abstract submitted for book chapter to be published in January 2015.]
+Cole, M. L., & Stavros, J. M. (In press).
+A strengths, opportunities, aspirations, and results (SOAR) framework for coaching psychology.
+In L. Van Zyl, A. Odendaal, & M. Stander (Eds.), Meta-theoretical perspectives and applications for multi-cultural contexts of coaching psychology.
+New York, NY: Springer.

 Stavros, J. M., Cole, M. L., & Hitchcock, J. (August 2014).
 Basic and applied research on SOAR—taking SOAR beyond its original purpose of strategic thinking and planning applications.
 AI Practitioner: International Journal of Appreciative Inquiry, 16(3), 72-77.